m-kaminski/pitch_processor/README.md

                         shouldn't be set above 2 for pipes) -ios : use io-streams for input (default option) -verbose : print options selected
+-nr[=N] : number of symbols to calculate (default: 10)
+-v : print info about applied options (in order)

 -h : display this very help message

 (c) Maciej (Matt) Kaminski
 ```

+# ALGORITHM

+Solution revolves around two hashing tables (implemented using standard
+C++ STL container std::unordered_map), first mapping id of open orders
+to state of an order (decoded from PITCH stream), second mapping symbols
+of executed shares to numbers of shares executed.

+Calculating summaries of trades is implemented in event_accumulator class
+(src/pitch/event_accumulator.h).

+For Add Order message, a message is deposited in live_orders table
+For Cancel Order, number of shares outstanding is decremented through
+    live_orders table and entry is erased if number of shares drops to 0;
+    (if number drops below 0, exception out_of_range is thrown)
+For Order Executed, number of shares is also decremented from live_orders.
+    but also it is added to counters table of executed orders.
+For Trade message, number of shares is added to counters table as well.

+To calculate summary, std::sort or std::partial_sort is invoked.

+If multiple worker threads are used, work is divided based on order_id,
+in such a manner that if one order of given order_id is routed to a worker
+thread, every other order with the same order_id will end up with
+the same worker thread.

 # PERFORMANCE